reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerApp_QuizAppUsingOpenAPI.md

 ```

 3. Add the following controls

 - Text Inputs for prompt (txtPrompt) and topic (txtTopic)

 - Button to generate the quiz from OpenAI GPT (btnGenerate)

+Set the OnSelect property to

 ```JSON